MicrosoftDocs/learn/learn-pr/azure/intro-to-stereokit/includes/2-get-started-stereokitink-development.md

 2. StereoKit’s visual studio template
 3. Enable developer mode

-In order to develop your stereoKitInk application, you first need to install Visual Studio 2019.
+In order to develop your stereoKit application, you first need to install Visual Studio 2019.

 ## Steps to install visual studio 2019 for StereoKit